filecoin-project/filecoin-docs/content/en/basics/the-blockchain/tipsets/index.md

 ## Tipsets

-As described in [Consensus]({{< relref "consensus" >}}), multiple potential block producers may be elected via Expected Consensus (EC) to create a block in each epoch.
+As described in [Consensus]({{< relref "consensus" >}}), multiple potential block producers may be elected via Expected Consensus (EC) to create a block in each epoch, which means that more than one valid block may be produced in a given epoch.
 All valid blocks with the same height and same parent block are assembled into a group called a _tipset_.

 ### Benefits of tipsets